NITROUS OXIDE (LAUGHING GAS) FOR DENTAL ANXIETY

 When Nitrous Oxide Should Not Be Used

-While nitrous oxide is an easy and effective sedative it may not be the right choice for everyone.
+While nitrous oxide is a safe, easy and effective sedation method, it may not be the right option for everyone.
 Patients may not receive nitrous oxide if they:

 Have chronic obstructive pulmonary disease.